 Duties & Tasks

-Due to occupational health and safety laws, most painters work from work platforms, elevated work platforms or built-up scaffolds erected by qualified personnel.
+Due to occupational health and safety laws, most painters work from elevated work platforms or built-up scaffolds erected by qualified personnel.
 They have to do a lot of bending and stretching.